-By 1919, Perry Maxwell was a vice president of a bank and a pillar of his community in Ardmore, Oklahoma.
-Suddenly, tragedy struck.
-His wife Ray died from a ruptured appendix, leaving behind Perry and their four young children.
-For years, Ray had encouraged him to cut back on his duties at the bank and take up golf course design as a profession.
-He did just that.
+In 1919, Perry Maxwell was a prominent figure in Ardmore, Oklahoma, serving as a bank vice president and community leader.
+Tragedy struck, however, when his wife Ray died from a ruptured appendix, leaving Perry to care their four young children alone.
+Prior to her passing, Ray had urged Perry to scale back his bank duties and pursue golf course design as a career.
+He ultimately decided to do just that.

-Perry Maxwell went on to join what we now call the “Golden Age” of golf architecture in America.
-While his accomplishments in the Midwest and Great Plains tend to be overshadowed by those of metropolitan designers like Harry Colt, Donald Ross, Alister MacKenzie, Seth Raynor, and A.W.
+Perry Maxwell became part of what we now call the “Golden Age” of golf architecture in America.
+While his accomplishments tend to be overshadowed by those of Harry Colt, Donald Ross, Alister MacKenzie, Seth Raynor, and A.W.
 Tillinghast, Maxwell’s best work—including Southern Hills Country Club, the venue of the 2022 PGA Championship—can stand toe-to-toe with any golf course design of the era.

 If you’d like to familiarize yourself with Perry Maxwell in the run-up to this week’s tournament, check out our podcast with Maxwell biographer Chris Clouser and Oklahoma-based golf architect Colton Craig.

 Prefer to read?
 Here are five things to know about Maxwell’s life, work, and architectural philosophy:

 He cut his teeth in his own backyard

 When Maxwell and his wife moved to Ardmore, they purchased a large, rolling piece of land that had previously served as a county “poor farm.”
 At first, they operated it as a dairy farm, but in 1914, after a visit to Charles Blair Macdonald’s National Golf Links on Long Island, Maxwell decided to build a golf course on the property.
 This is what would become Dornick Hills Golf and Country Club.